-Moses and Aaron fall on their faces to pray (a great place for servant-leaders).
+Moses and Aaron fell on their faces to pray (a great place for servant-leaders).

-Joshua and Caleb tear their clothes, pleading with the people to believe – that just as the LORD had brought them out of the bad-land, He could easily bring them into the good-land; God would protect them, there was no need to fear.
+Joshua and Caleb tore their clothing, pleading with the people to believe – that just as the LORD had brought them out of the bad-land, He could easily bring them into the good-land; God would protect them, there was no need to fear.

 But the congregation was poisoned by doubt, filled and flooded with fear, they only spoke of stoning the believers.